UnrealDev16/youtube-clone/README.md

 6. The app should now be running at http://localhost:5173

 ## Features
-- User registration and authentication
+- User registration and authentication (To be added)
 - Video streaming
-- Video upload
+- Video upload (To be added)
-- Video deletion
+- Video deletion (To be added)